Guide to choosing the best sports headphones.

 - Water protection: IP54.

 Sennheiser's new Sport True Wireless are available in black and have large cups that fit great.
 The outer panels feature the brand's logo in a stylish rose gold tint.

 The package comes with silicone bands that fit around the cups, hooks and pads of different sizes.
 The ones with a blue inner ring are designed for Aware listening mode, while the black ones are for Focus mode (you can select these modes with the application).

 The tips are intended to passively reduce external noise.
 Some block more noise and others let it through.
-We would have preferred a microphone-based transparency system as it is easier than changing tips, but other models also use this type, such as the Sony LinkBuds.
+We would have preferred a microphone-based transparency system as it's easier than changing tips, but other models also use this type, such as the Sony LinkBuds.

 The outside of each cup has a touch area that allows you to manage playback, answer calls, change songs, activate your phone's personal assistant and manage the volume.
 The controls work well and are easy to operate.
 You can also customize them with the application.